 But that is no excuse not to jump outside!

-Thankfully, my toddler is an outdoors lover so even with the chilly temperatures we’re rocking some super fun outdoor spring activities each and everyday.
+Thankfully, my toddler is an outdoor lover so even with the chilly temperatures we’re rocking some super fun outdoor spring activities each and every day.

-We tend to watch a bit too much TV in the winter for my liking (though Paw Patrol offers some great life lessons) so my rule is that when we’re outside it’s a technology free zone (mostly).
+We tend to watch a bit too much TV in the winter for my liking (though Paw Patrol offers some great life lessons) so my rule is that when we’re outside it’s a technology-free zone (mostly).